the-isf-academy/project_networking_backend_GloriaGUO123/README.md

 ***Access Code Format Guide***

 For endpoints that ALLOWS multiple access code to be inputed, please do remember that the format to input the access code is crutial, or else it would cause an error.
-Essentially, user must place `,` (commas) between each access code, or else it will not recognise it as individual integers, cauing error to happen.
+Essentially, user must place `,` (commas) between each access code, or else it will not recognise it as individual integers, causing error to happen.

 *Examples*
 ```